skwid-inc/orpheus-streaming/README.md

 - 200ms ttfb on fp16 using vllm
 - <160 ms ttfb on fp16 using trt-llm

+## Docker Deployment

+For Docker deployment on A100 GPUs, see the [deployment/](./deployment/) directory which contains all necessary files and documentation.

 ### installation
 - `sudo apt-get -y install libopenmpi-dev`
 - `conda create -n trt python=3.10 && conda activate trt` or use a virtual env with python3.10